 How Exabeam Can Help

 Exabeam helps companies identify risky behavior by distinguishing legitimate business transactions from actual threats.
 It also provides a robust set of incident response capabilities to effectively deal with security events.
-Overall, the Exabeam platform provides DFS-regulated firms the tools they require to support a strong and healthy cybersecurity program.
+Overall, the Exabeam platform provides NYDFS-regulated firms the tools they require to support a strong and healthy cybersecurity program.

 Monitoring Security Events